 There is an alternate representation of (\ref{eqn:Main}).
-If we let $[A\vert B]$ represent the conditional distribution of the random variable $A$ given the random variable $B$, then (\ref{eqn:Main}) can be written as We call the distribution, $\prod_{i=1}^n[Y_i | \theta_i, \sigma^2_i]$, the ``data model" following the hierarchical modeling terminology in \cite{wiklecressie}, in order to clarify that the data responses are specified conditionally on the superpopulation mean and sampling error.
+If we let $[A\vert B]$ represent the conditional distribution of the random variable $A$ given the random variable $B$, then (\ref{eqn:Main}) can be written as Then, under the assumption of independent $\{\epsilon_i\}$, the distribution $\prod_{i=1}^n[Y_i | \theta_i, \sigma^2_i]$ is the ``data model," following the hierarchical modeling terminology in \cite{wiklecressie}.
+This representation clarifies that the data responses are specified conditionally on the superpopulation mean and sampling error.